CityOfBoston/contextual_range_filter/README.txt

 =======================

-This is a simple plugin for Views that adds the option to contextually filter a view not just by a single value, but also by a value RANGE.
+This is a simple plugin for Views that adds the option to contextually filter a view not just by a single value, but also by RANGE.

-Both numeric (float, integer) and alphabetical (string) ranges are supported, as are the OR operator ('+') and the negate operator.
+Both numeric (float, integer) and alphabetical (string) ranges are supported, as well as lists keyed by integer, with some restrictions.

+Taxonomy term ids, node ids etc are special cases of integers so will work also.

+You may use the OR ('+') and the negate operators.
 You negate by ticking the "Exclude" box on the Views Contextual filter configuration panel, in the "More" section.

-Taxonomy term ids, node ids etc are special cases of integers so will work also.

 Just like normal contextual filters, contextual range filters may be set by appending filter values to the URL.
 Alternatively, if you want to use a UI,